dvajs/dva/docs/guide/getting-started.md

 }))(Products);
 ```

-Finally, we need some initial data to get the application run.
+Finally, we need some initial data to get the application running.
 Edit `index.js`:

 ```diff
 - const app = dva();